1 of the top 20

 Making A Difference Through Service Learning

-Through service learning, students acquire leadership skills, enhance their problem-solving ability, and learn how to work with others toward a common goal — and they help create a better community for everyone.
+At Truman, service learning opportunities enrich a student’s educational experience by integrating community service with academic study.
+Whether it’s in the form of outreach programs in the local community or a service learning project incorporated into a course, students acquire leadership skills, enhance their problem-solving ability, and learn how to work with others toward a common goal — and they help create a better community for everyone.

 Service Learning Opportunities

 Many Truman faculty incorporate service components in their classes allowing students the opportunity to apply what they learn in class to real-life situations.
 For example, Taiwan Connect gives students a chance to practice their language and teaching skills by Skyping with elementary students thousands of miles away.

 No matter what your major is, you are eligible to enroll in Truman’s Peace Corps Prep Program.
 If you plan to apply for the Peace Corps, you can gain an edge by completing coursework and field experiences relevant to international service.

 Students can participate in service projects, such as the Big Event, the largest single-day community service project that involves giving back to the local community.

 Student organizations often include service as an integral part of their activities.
 The University’s SERVE Center matches volunteer interests with appropriate agencies and service opportunities in the community.

 "Offering a helping hand as a united force softens the boundaries of culture, race and religion.
 During my experiences with the MLK Challenge and other service projects on campus, I learned that regardless of where a person comes from, commitment, passion and hope will lead them to implementing a positive change."